 For each local file, check the remote file's hash, and transfer if they differ.
 If a file/folder exists on the remote filesystem that doesn't exist in the local folder, then delete it (unless it's in keep).

-- folder (str, Path) -- Single file or directory of files to sync to the root of the board's filesystem. - dst (str) -- Destination directory on device.
-Defaults to unpacking folder to root.
+• folder (str, Path) -- Single file or directory of files to sync to the root of the board's filesystem.